Submissions

 To avoid any conflict of interest, authors should state their present affiliation and indicate any personal or professional involvement in the subject matter of their manuscript.

 Submission of a manuscript will be held to imply that the work described contains original material that has been approved by all co-authors and is not under consideration for any other publication at the same time.
-If the manuscript, or another version of it, is under consideration by another publication or has been or will be published elsewhere, authors are required to state this at the time of submission.
-Once material has been accepted for first publication by the EPLO, it should not be submitted for publication elsewhere, either in print or electronic form, without the consent of the Editors/Publisher.
+If the manuscript, or another version of it, is under consideration by another publication / has been or will be published elsewhere / is available at a repository or pre-print server, authors are required to state this at the time of submission.
+If a preprint of the manuscript is available at a pre-print server / repository, the exact citation must be included in the submission.
+In case of approval for publication by the EPLO, authors must update the preprint citation to include the wording: “This article has been accepted for publication in [journal title], published by the European Public Law Organization (EPLO).”
+After publication, the citation must be updated as: “This is a preprint of the article published by the European Public Law Organization (EPLO) in the [journal title, issue no., year].

 No proofs are submitted to the authors before publication unless explicitly required upon submission of the manuscript or if deemed necessary by the EPLO Publications Editing Secretariat.